 - Uses of Crossandra Flower

 - FAQs About Crossandra Flower

 How Often does the Crossandra Flower?

 After its first bloom, the plant flowers all summer long.
-The process from budding to the flower drying up can last up to four weeks, while the flower can bloom for nearly ten days.
+The process from budding to the flower drying up can last up to 4 weeks, while each individual flower stays for nearly 10 days.

 You can let the plant flower without concern as Crossandra is not monocarpic, meaning it will not die soon after flowering.

 As a sun-loving plant, Crossandra may have a hard time flowering indoors.

 But, if you provide enough light and a steady indoor location, the plant can show gradual flowering.

 The name “firecracker flower” refers to the seed pods rather than the blooms.